mark-tasaka/php-jQuery-dcc-lankhmar-thief-character-generator/README.md

 Several of the jQuery/JavaScript functions are stored in external files, as a means of creating greater design efficiency, with the goal of designing a program with high cohesion and low coupling.
 In this way, this program replicates Object-Oriented design.
 JSON is used to store multi-column variables, with jQuery functions used to retrieve these variables.

+Update 1.02 (2020-07-07): New files added: thievingPath.php and thiefAbilities.php.

 Update 1.01 (2020-07-07): An almost complete version of the DCC Lankhmar Thief Character Generator uploaded.

 Initial Commit (2020-07-07): DCC Lankhmar Thief Character Generator repository created.
 The repository is currently empty; code will be added in the next update.